SEOs are constantly looking for tactics that will be a perfect balance between time and effort.

 Based on not only the density, but also prominence and context of the words and phrases in competitors' content, Surfer can tell you how many times YOU should use them on YOUR page to appeal to Google algorithms, and the readers.

 It's not just simple math you know from the TF*IDF method.
-We went a step further and removed
+We went a step further.

 The suggested range of word use is based on the length of your text and the value between the average and maximum density of the competition.